-Our undergraduate program currently offers four 4-year majors: Agroecology, Horticulture, Landscape Contracting, and Turfgrass Science.
+Our undergraduate program currently offers three 4-year majors: Plant Science, Landscape Contracting, and Turfgrass Science.
 We also offer a 2-year program in Golf Course Turfgrass Management and minors in Agronomy, Arboriculture, and Horticulture.

 Facilities to support our teaching efforts includes more than 37,000 square feet of greenhouse space, growth chambers, a 650-acre Agronomy research farm, a 100-acre Horticulture research farm, the 26-acre Valentine Research Farm for turfgrass, two landscape design studios, and a computer lab with 26 computers and associated printers and plotters.
 Faculty at the Berks campus also teach Horticulture courses and advise potential Plant Science, Turfgrass, and Landscape Contracting students.
 Our Undergraduate Advising Center provides students with individual counseling and facilitates the transition of students from Commonwealth campuses to University Park.
 Students also have access to international study tours, internships, undergraduate research opportunities, and the department annually offers more than $125,000 in scholarships.

 Our graduate program offers graduate study leading to Masters of Science and Doctor of Philosophy degrees in Horticulture and Agronomy, as well as an M.P.S. in Turfgrass Management.
 The department participates in three inter-college programs (Ecology, Genetics, and Plant Biology).
 Opportunities exist for international study and research experience.

 Research activities span the entire range of the plant sciences, including plant molecular biology, plant genetics and breeding, plant physiology, ecology, agronomic and horticultural crop production and marketing, and post-harvest handling.